SilentRhetoric/WindowSense/README.md

 would kick on our air conditioning or leaving the windows open too long and allowing the house to get too cold from the chilly, nighttime air.
-Depending on the day, there was sometimes just a narrow window of opportunity to let in fresh air that would feel just right--not too hot or too cold.
+Depending on the day, there was sometimes just a narrow window of opportunity to let in fresh air that would feel just right and not waste energy.
 And so the idea was born to create a smart device to tell us when it would be comfortable--and efficient-- to throw open the windows for a cross-breeze.

 ## The WindowSense display

+WindowSense uses a stylized graph in a spectrum of colors to show when it will be cold, warm, or comfortable outside.
+The 8x8 RGB LED matrix represents eight hours of forecasts from now on the left to the future on the right.

 ![Explainer Graphic](Media/ExplainerGraphic.jpeg)

+Your thermostat's comfort range, as defined by the heating and cooling setpoint, is represented by the middle two rows in green.
+Outside temps closer to the top of your comfort range place the green square higher; cooler temps closer to the bottom of your comfort range place it lower.

+Each row of the graph represents steps of equal size, to give a relative impression of how much colder or hotter it is outside than you would want it to be in your home.
+If your comfort range is heat to 65F / cool to 75F, for example, then each block is 5 degrees F.  Additionally, if the forecast will be below freezing, the bottom row will turn white to indicate the possibility of snow & ice.

+With this information available at a glance, it is easy to know when you can open your windows to be comfortable and efficient.
+You can also plan for your day, see the ebb and flow of daily temperatures, and prepare your home or garden if temperatures will drop below freezing.

 ## How it works

-WindowSense runs on a Raspberry Pi  and helps your keep your home fresh through a few functions:
+WindowSense runs as a Python script on an internet-connected Raspberry Pi and helps your keep your home fresh through a few functions:

 1. Reading your Nest thermostat's heat & cool setpoints via Google's smart device access API
 2. Getting the weather forecast from OpenWeatherMap's API using the pyowm library